FengyiQuan/chord-file-sharing/README.md

 ## Getting Started

-To run the chord file sharing application, set two environment variables: `HOST` and `PORT`.
+To run the chord file-sharing application, set two environment variables: `HOST` and `PORT`.

 - `PORT` is the port number that the node will listen on.
 - `HOST` is the host address of the node.
 The host address can be a domain name or an IP address.

 It will automatically create a folder named with the port number to store the files under `resources/<port>`.
-When app starts, it starts grpc-java as daemon thread by default.
+When app starts, it starts grpc-java as a daemon thread by default.

 Example of setting environment variables in IntelliJ IDEA: